Why Study Post 16

 Careers guidance is tailored to the different aspirations of our students which range from preparing students for university to offer important information and guidance about apprenticeships and further training or education alternatives.

 Tutors act as the first point of contact regarding personal or academic issues.
 A programme of personal and economic development is delivered in two weekly tutorial sessions to help students with the development of essential life skills.
-The tutor mentoring programme facilitates a regular one to one meetings between student and tutor.
+The tutor mentoring programme facilitates a regular one to one meetings between students and their tutors.
 This offers opportunities for individualised learning guidance.
-In addition, the Sixth Form Pastoral Manager, Ms Barford, is available for students to discuss any social or emotional issues which may affect their personal wellbeing.
-Any serious concerns are passed to the Director of Sixth Form for further action if required.
+In addition, the Sixth Form Pastoral Manager is available for students to discuss any social or emotional issues which may affect their personal wellbeing.